-- .1 The membrane manufacturer will issue a written document in the purchaser's name, valid for a 10-year period, saying that it will repair any leaks in the roofing membrane to restore the roofing system to a dry and watertight condition, to the extent that membrane manufacturing or installation defects caused water infiltration.
+- 1. The membrane manufacturer will issue a written document in the City of Winnipeg's name, valid for a 10-year period, saying that it will repair any leaks in the roofing membrane to restore the roofing system to a dry and watertight condition, to the extent that membrane manufacturing or installation defects caused water infiltration.
 The warranty must cover for the entire cost of the repair(s) during the entire warranty period.
-The warranty must be transferable, at no extra cost, to subsequent building purchasers.
-The warranty certificate must reflect these requirements. - .2 The product manufacturer will issue a written and signed document in the purchaser's name, certifying that the roofing membranes are free of manufacturing defects for a period of ten 10 years, starting from the date of acceptance.
+The warranty must be transferable, at no extra cost, to subsequent building Owner.
+The contractor will issue a written and signed document in the City of Winnipeg's name, certifying that the work executed will remain in place and free of any workmanship defect for a period of five (5) years, starting from the date of acceptance.
+The warranty certificate must reflect these requirements. - 2.
+The product manufacturer will issue a written and signed document in the City of Winnipeg's name, certifying that the roofing membranes are free of manufacturing defects for a period of ten 10 years, starting from the date of acceptance.
 This warranty will cover the removal and replacement of defective roof membrane products, including labour.
 The warranty must remain a full warranty for the duration of the period specified.
-The warranty certificate must reflect these requirements. - .3 The contractor will provide a written and signed document to the purchaser certifying that the work executed will remain in-place and free of defect for a period of five (5) years from the date of acceptance. - .4 Promptly correct any defects or deficiencies which become apparent within labour and/or material warranty period, to satisfaction of Contract Administrator and at no expense to Purchaser.

-- .5 Respond in a reasonable timely manner upon notification of a defect; otherwise, the City of Winnipeg has the right to repair the defect(s) at the Contractor's expense - .6 Engage qualified and approved subcontractor(s) when necessary. - .7 Enforce all warranties for the benefit of the City of Winnipeg. - .8 Provide Communication Status and Written Verification of any warranty repair work.
+The warranty certificate must reflect these requirements. - 3.
+The contractor will provide a written and signed document to the City of Winnipeg certifying that the work executed will remain in-place and free of defect for a period of five (5) years from the date of acceptance. - 4.
+Contractor shall provide two (2) minimum as required roof inspections and roof reports as it relates to the Standard Form Warranty at no additional cost to the City of Winnipeg.
+Promptly correct any defects or deficiencies which become apparent within labour and/or material warranty period, to satisfaction of Consultant and at no expense to City of Winnipeg. - 5.
+Respond in a reasonable timely manner upon notification of a defect; otherwise, the City of Winnipeg has the right to repair the defect(s) at the Contractor's expense - 6.
+Engage qualified and approved subcontractor(s) when necessary. - 7.
+Enforce all warranties for the benefit of the City of Winnipeg. - 8.
+Provide Communication Status and Written Verification of any warranty repair work.